 We are addressing sickle cell head on with our #DearSickleCell campaign in partnership with Unsickle My Cells UK.

 People with sickle cell have shared their experiences by talking directly to the disease, expressing their feelings towards it, in order to help others better understand the pain and everyday struggle sickle cell patients and their loved ones go through.

 As Black donors are ten times more likely to have a blood type needed to treat the 15,000 people in the UK with sickle cell, we’re asking people from Black African and Black Caribbean backgrounds to come forward to donate blood to help treat sickle cell patients.
-You can do so by registering to donate today.
+You can do so by signing up to donate today.